WolframResearch/vscode-wolfram/README.md

 ### Settings

-If you have Wolfram System installed in the default location on your system, you may not have to change any settings.
+If you have Wolfram System (either Mathematica or Wolfram Engine) installed in the default location on your system, you may not have to change any settings.

 If Wolfram System is not in the default location, then specify the actual location: